hasankhadra/provectus-internship-task/README.md

 To apply a filter you can proved them as tags in the url, for example: [http://localhost:5000/data?min_age=35&max_age=40](http://localhost/data?min_age=35&max_age=40) returns the records of all users that age is between 35 and 40.

 <a name="install"></a>
 ### 3. Installation and Running
 Clone this repo to your local machine. `cd` to the directory of the repo `provectus-internship-task` and run:
 ```
 sudo docker-compose up --build -d
 ```
+Wait until you get an error `PermissionError: [Errno 13] Permission denied` from `pg_admin`.
-After you run the docker-compose.
-You need to give access to minio and pgadmin directories.
+The reason of the error is because you need to give access to minio and pgadmin directories.
 On the same terminal type `Ctrl+C` and then run:
 ```
 sudo chmod 777 minio/
 sudo chmod 777 pgadmin/